Explore our FAQ’s for responses to some common questions

 Drive: Coach, tour, hire car and self-drive options are all available, with the Coral Coast Highway, from Perth to Exmouth being a popular driving route, showcasing some of Australia’s most spectacular landscapes and experiences.
 From Perth, it’s a nine-hour drive to Carnarvon; 11.5-hour drive to Coral Bay and 12.5-hour drive to Exmouth.

 Fly + Drive: To help make the road trip more accessible Avis and Hertz Car Rental offer significantly reduced relocation fees for one-way rentals between Perth and Exmouth.

 The Western Australian State Government will be supporting the Eclipse with a town shuttle bus service.
 A program of this service will be available closer to the Eclipse.
 Sign up to our Newsletter to keep up to date.

-Information on road management for the Ningaloo Eclipse will be available via the Department of Main Roads Travel Map closer to the event.
+Information on road management for the Ningaloo Eclipse will be available via the Main Roads Travel Map closer to the event.

 Call 000 for all emergencies.

 Yes, but you must have the necessary licences to do so.
 Please visit Remotely Piloted Aircraft (RPA) – Drones – Parks and Wildlife Service for further information.

 Stay up to date on all things Ningaloo Eclipse and subscribe to our e-Newsletter.